awsdocs/aws-opsworks-user-guide/doc_source/workingstacks-vpc.md

 For a detailed discussion of VPCs, see [Amazon Virtual Private Cloud](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html)\.
 Briefly, a VPC consists of one or more *subnets*, each of which contains one or more instances\.
 Each subnet has an associated routing table that directs outbound traffic based on its destination IP address\.

-+ Instances within a VPC can generally communicate with each other, regardless of their subnet\.
++ Instances within a VPC can communicate with each other by default, regardless of their subnet\.
+However, changes to network access control lists \(ACLs\), security group policies, or using static IP addresses can break this communication\.

 + Subnets whose instances can communicate with the Internet are referred to as *public subnets*\.